By: Jude Opara

 On May 29, 1999, Nigeria returned to constitutional democracy after a tedious military administration which had seized power and disrupted democratic institutions.
 Before now, the country was having an interchange between the military and the civilians in the quest to administer the country.

 In 1993 the country had an election that was generally adjudged as the most peaceful before and it was presumed to have been won by philanthropist and businessman, Moshood Abiola.
+But the military government of Gen. Ibrahim Babangida annulled the election.

 The heat generated by that annulment was one of the reasons Babangida who had always shifted the goalpost of the handover date quickly inaugurated an interim government headed by Ernest Shonekan in August 1993.